svenboertjens/sysframe/sysframe/pybytes/README_pybytes.md

 ## Methods

-There's two methods for converting stuff to bytes and back.
-One is more generic and accepts most basic values, and the other is more direct, but requires you to input what datatype it is.

-### The generic method:
+There's currently only methods for serializing and de-serializing values, though there will be other methods with informative purposes soon.
+With informatic, I mean stuff like testing whether the datatype of a value is supported, the protocol of a bytes object, or whether a bytes object is valid for pybytes.
+Even though there might be newer protocols in the future, it will still be possible to pass byte objects built by older protocols.
+This is all handled within the regular conversion functions.

+### Conversion methods:

 To bytes:   `from_value(value: any) -> bytes`
 From bytes: `to_value(bytes_obj: bytes) -> any`

+The supported datatypes for `from_value` are listed in the main README.

-Simple enough, right?
-Here's an example on how to use it:
+An example on how to use these functions:
 ```
 from sysframe import pybytes